Get Your Q4 OKRs Ready in Minutes — and Finish the Year Strong

 Steven Macdonald│LinkedInX

-Steven is the founder of OKRs Tool and has 4+ years of experience helping startups and scaleups put OKRs into practice.
-After advising dozens of teams, he built an OKR platform to make setting objectives, tracking progress, and staying aligned simple for small teams.
+Steven is the founder of OKRs Tool and has helped 500+ startup and scale-up teams start their OKR journey through the platform.
+With 4+ years of experience in OKR management, he built OKRs Tool to make setting objectives, tracking progress, and staying aligned simple for small teams.